Thank You For Your Support!

 Comfort & Protection

 Animals need shelter from both extreme cold and hot temperatures.
 Last year we purchased barn fans to help improve the air flow and keep the animals cool during the hot, humid weather.
 On the hottest of days, it’s not uncommon to find them standing in the direct path of the fan’s breeze as Annabelle demonstrates below.
-We are especially grateful to have been able to purchase these barn fans from the FarmTek catalog.
+We are especially grateful to have been able to purchase these thanks to the generous donations from those who care so much about the animals.
 The summer months can be awfully hard on the animals and any bit of relief we can provide them with is a very, VERY good thing!
 Thank you!

 A sudden cold snap just days after the alpacas were sheared left Ezra and Onyx exposed and shivering.
 These XL , fleece-lined dog coats helped protect them from the elements.
 Ezra wore red, while Onyx, shown below, sported a blue coat.